cgevans/drawSvg/README.md

+This is a modified version of drawSvg that uses standard (positive y is down) SVG coordinates.

 # drawSvg

 A Python 3 library for programmatically generating SVG images (vector drawings) and rendering them or displaying them in a Jupyter notebook.